crocks4123/SimpleCNN-CIFAR10-Classifier/README.md

 # Convolutional Neural Network for CIFAR-10 Classification
 This repository contains code for training a Convolutional Neural Network (CNN) for the CIFAR-10 image classification task.
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+I initially attempted classification using a basic SVM approach with various kernels, but it yielded a notably low accuracy.
+Consequently, I switched to a straightforward CNN model.

 ## Dependencies
 The code is written in Python and uses the following libraries: